-- School Resource Officer: Establish a school resource officer program through a cooperative agreement with law enforcement agencies.
-A school resource officer is a certified law enforcement officer8 who is employed by a law enforcement agency and is required to undergo criminal background checks, drug testing, and a psychological evaluation.9 School resource officers abide by school board policies and consult with and coordinate activities through the school principal.
+- Establish a school resource officer program through a cooperative agreement with law enforcement agencies.
+A school resource officer is a certified law enforcement officer11 who is employed by a law enforcement agency and is required to undergo criminal background checks, drug testing, and a psychological evaluation.12 School resource officers abide by school board policies and consult with and coordinate activities through the school principal.
 They are responsible to the law enforcement agency in all matters relating to employment, subject to agreements between a school board and a law enforcement agency.
-Activities conducted by the school resource officer, which are part of the regular instructional program of the school, are under the principal's direction.10 - School Safety Officer: Commission one or more school safety officers as recommended by the district school superintendent and appointed by the district school board.
+Activities conducted by the school resource officer, which are part of the regular instructional program of the school, are under the principal's direction.13 - Commission one or more school safety officers as recommended by the district school superintendent and appointed by the district school board.
 A school safety officer is a certified law enforcement officer who may be employed by a district school board or law enforcement agency and is required to undergo criminal background checks, drug testing, and a psychological evaluation.
 A school safety officer has and must exercise the power to make arrests for violations of law on school board property or on property owned or leased by a charter school under a charter contract.
 The officer may also make arrests off school board property if the law violation occurred on such property and may carry weapons when performing his or her official duties.
-A school safety officer's salary may be paid jointly by the school board and the law enforcement agency, as mutually agreed.11 - School Guardian: Appoint a school guardian under the Chris Hixon, Coach Aaron Feis, and Coach Scott Beigel Guardian Program who is certified by the sheriff after completing a psychological evaluation, drug testing, and specified training, which includes firearm instruction.
+A school safety officer's salary may be paid jointly by the school board and the law enforcement agency, as mutually agreed.14 - Appoint a school guardian under the Chris Hixon, Coach Aaron Feis, and Coach Scott Beigel Guardian Program who is certified by the sheriff after completing a psychological evaluation, drug testing, and specified training, which includes firearm instruction.
 A guardian may be a school district employee or charter school employee who volunteers to serve as a guardian, in support of school sanctioned activities, in addition to his or her official job duties.
-A qualifying individual may also be employed specifically as a guardian.12 Guardians do not have arrest powers.13 - School Security Guard: Contract with a security agency to employ a school security guard.
-A school security guard is an individual who is employed by a security agency and serves on a school facility as a safe-school officer in support of school sanctioned activities.
+A qualifying individual may also be employed specifically as a guardian.15 Guardians do not have arrest powers.16 - Contract with a security agency to employ a school security guard.
+A school security guard is an individual who is employed by a security agency and serves in a school facility as a safe-school officer in support of school sanctioned activities.
 Security guards are required to hold a concealed carry weapon permit and undergo drug testing and a psychological evaluation.
-An individual serving in this capacity must complete guardian program training, including 144 training hours.14 A security guard must aid in the prevention or abatement of active assailant incidents on school premises,15 but does not have arrest powers.16
+An individual serving in this capacity must complete guardian program training, including 144 training hours.17 A security guard must aid in the prevention or abatement of active assailant incidents on school premises,18 but does not have arrest powers.19

-A school district contract with a security agency must define the entity or entities responsible for training and the responsibilities for maintaining records relating to training, inspection, and firearm qualification.17
+A school district contract with a security agency must define the entity or entities responsible for training and the responsibilities for maintaining records relating to training, inspection, and firearm qualification.20

-All safe-school officers are required to receive mental health training.
-Safe-school officers who are sworn law enforcement officers must complete mental health crisis intervention training using a curriculum developed by a national organization with expertise in the topic.
-The training must improve the safe-school officers' knowledge and skills as a first responder to incidents involving students with emotional disturbance or mental illness, to include de-escalation skills.
-Safe-school officers who are not sworn law enforcement officers are required to receive training to improve their knowledge and skills related to incident response and de-escalation.18
+All safe-school officers are required to receive mental health crisis intervention training.
+Safe-school officers who are sworn law enforcement officers must complete such training using a curriculum developed by a national organization with expertise in the topic.
+The training must improve the safe-school officers' knowledge and skills as a first responder related to incidents involving students with emotional disturbance or mental illness, including de-escalation skills.
+Safe-school officers who are not sworn law enforcement officers must receive training to improve their knowledge and skills related to incident response and de-escalation.21